CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 # Lab Exercise 1
 ## Launch the First EC2 Instance (e.g. Launch Pad EC2).

 This is going to be used to execute all the steps needed for installation.
-The Launch Pad Comes preinstalled with utilities like AWSCLI, kubectl etc.
+The Launch Pad Comes preinstalled with utilities like AWS CLI, kubectl, etc.

 In this exercise you will use the [AWS Management Console](https://aws.amazon.com/console/) to launch the first EC2 instance that will be used to clone two Github repositories and create the EKS cluster in the next lab step.